How to read a blockchain explorer

 Well, it's most probably due to the fact that...

-- Thinking about it, I don't actually recognise the Sender's address either, and the amount doesn't match.
+- Thinking about it, I don't actually recognise the Sender's wallet address either, and the amount doesn't match.
 The bot must have given me the wrong link...

 Good point.
 Both things are actually connected.
 Suppose you're using a custodial wallet* to manage your crypto and want to make a withdrawal.
 There's probably a handful of people withdrawing funds around the same time.
 What your wallet will do in this case is batch all these outgoing transactions into one to save on fees.